 Not pay child support

-These people sometimes have a high opinion of themselves and may be very opinionated, self-assured, or arrogant.
+These people may be very opinionated, self-assured, or arrogant.
 They may be charming, persuasive, and convincing in their efforts to get what they want.

 Diagnosis of Antisocial Personality Disorder

-For doctors to diagnose antisocial personality disorder, people must persistently disregard the rights of others, as shown by at least three of the following:
+For doctors to diagnose antisocial personality disorder, people must persistently disregard the rights of others, as shown by at least 3 of the following: